 New Jersey Employment Laws

 Employers must comply with a wide range of employment laws, including laws that cover workplace civil rights, overtime, and minimum wage.
-Among the laws that employers need to observe include the New Jersey Law Against Discrimination, which protects against discrimination to members of various groups.
+Among the laws that employers need to observe include the New Jersey Law Against Discrimination, which protects against discrimination against members of various groups.

 The New Jersey Law Against Discrimination forbids employers from participating in discrimination concerning several types of employment activities, including employment privileges, conditions, terminations, layoffs, promotions, pay, hiring, interviews, recruitment, and job advertisements.
 An employment lawyer can advocate for Morris County employees who suffer from violations of this law.
 The law prohibits deliberate discrimination based on hereditary blood or cellular traits, military service, gender, sexual orientation, civil union status, domestic partnership status, marital status, sexual harassment, nationality, ancestry, age, gender, pregnancy, religion, creed, race, and color.

 Work With An Experienced Morris County Employment Law Attorney

 Sadly, employers don’t always observe the state and federal laws that regulate their business operations.
 That can be financially risky and emotionally agonizing to be harassed or discriminated against based on an individual trait that is out of your control.
 If you feel that you were a victim of harassment or discrimination in Morris County, our devoted employment attorneys can assist you in fighting for your rights.
 Contact us today to learn more about your legal options.